-As a Citizen-Artist my work also reflects my intent to strengthen the professional and disciplinary field of theatre and film in relation to specific challenges regarding race and gender:
+As a Citizen-Artist my work also reflects my intent to strengthen the professional and disciplinary field of theatre and film in relation to specific challenges regarding race, gender and ability:

 As an artist, inclusion is at the core of my cultural and scholarly identity.
-Color conscious casting, ethnic representation onstage, backstage and as a part of the creative team is vital for the vibrant meaningful theatre and performance in America today.
-So too are issues of representation in regards to gender and gender identity.
-I acknowledge that fostering inclusivity in the traditionally homogenous white male cis-gendered landscape of academic theatre is a life long goal with no easy answers, but believe firmly that change is vital and worth pursuing, even when – especially when – it is uncomfortable or difficult to do so.
+Color-conscious/Identity conscious casting, broad gender and race representation onstage, backstage and as a part of the creative team is vital for the vibrant meaningful theatre and performance in America today.
+So too are issues of representation in regards to ability.
+I acknowledge that fostering inclusivity in the traditionally homogenous white male cis-gendered landscape of academic theatre is a life long goal with no quick and easy answers, but I believe firmly that change is vital and worth pursuing, even when – especially when – it is uncomfortable or difficult to do so.

 Theatre training and performance around the world is fraught with stories of traumatizing rehearsal and performance practices that involve physical intimacy, nudity, or sexual violence.
 These practices are created and upheld by unethical directors, producers, professors and the academic departments and universities that support them.
 My mission as an educator is to empower performers and young directors with the tools to safely, ethically, and efficiently stage intimacy, sexual violence and physicality.
 I once thought our job was to prepare students for the problematic profession as it is.
 I now know it is my responsibility to advocate and support my students in creating the profession as it should be.